devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ### Creation Process

-If your in interested in how this guide was created, how Wisgen was built, how a bridge between a citation software and Markdown was realized, or any other details about the creation process, check out the [Meta-Documentation](https://github.com/Fasust/flutter-guide/blob/master/Meta-Documentation.pdf).
+If your in interested in how this guide was created, how an example application was built, how a bridge between a citation software and Markdown was realized, or any other details about the creation process, check out the [Meta-Documentation](https://github.com/Fasust/flutter-guide/blob/master/Meta-Documentation.pdf).

 ## Structure